elasticdog/elasticdog-com/quartz/content/drafts/Inbox.md

 - How do people logistically research history and collate facts?
 Recent example:
   Amy How's How the Blog Broke the Web, but there are lots.
 Deep Work's references, etc.

-- "Commonplace Book" being the historical origin of a digital garden/zettlekasten/second brains (see article by Chris Aldrich).

 - timeless way of building, a place must be lived in and adapted over time to reflect it's actual usage before it can become "alive". similar to a desire